Satyaprakashch/Users-Data-EL-Pipeline/README.md

 b.
 Give the user a Name.<br>
 c.
 Attach necessary policies to this User so Airbyte can access and write the data to S3.<br>
 d.
 Use the below Json Document to create the policy.<br>
 e.
-Locate to IAM > Users > Username > Security credentials
+Locate to IAM > Users > Username > Security credentials<br>
 f.
-Create the Access key and download it locally To connect Airbyte to S3.
+Create the Access key and download it locally To connect Airbyte to S3.<br>
 ![image](https://github.com/user-attachments/assets/9afda3e9-398b-45ca-b230-5995f23e8f1c)

+#### 6. Project Structure:
+/project-root
+│
+├── main.py               # FastAPI application code
+├── credentials.json      # Google OAuth credentials
+├── token.json            # OAuth token (generated automatically when user logged in using google acc) └── requirements.txt      # Python dependencies